 Bug Sensory Table!
-Fill the sensory table with black beans, real dirt or rubber mulch (Lowes has it) for your bug theme!
-Then add bug counters, worms, plastic jars, tiny shovels or rakes, fake leaves and handy scoops.
+Fill the sensory table with black beans, real dirt, or rubber mulch (Lowes has it) for your bug theme!
+Then add bug counters, worms, plastic jars, tiny shovels or rakes, fake leaves, and handy scoops.

 Butterfly Symmetry Smash Art!
 Butterflies are a fun way to explore symmetry for little learners.
-Cut out butterflies from construction paper by folding it in half.
+Cut out butterflies from construction paper by folding them in half.
 Then students squirt paint on one half of the butterfly, fold it together and smash it!
 When they open the butterfly, it will be the same on both sides.
 Once it’s dry, add some pipe cleaners antennas.
 The small paint bottles are from Discount School Supply.

 Bug Stamp Art!
 Explore the parts of an insect in the art center.
-Insects have three body parts (head, thorax, abdomen), six legs and two antennas.
-Students stamp the balloons to create the three body parts then draw the legs and antennas with black oil pastels.
+Insects have three body parts (head, thorax, abdomen), six legs, and two antennas.
+Students stamp the balloons to create the three body parts, then draw the legs and antennas with black oil pastels.
 Use green oils pastels to draw grass around the insects.
 If you don’t want to use balloons or can’t use balloons, use stress balls or circle sponges.